The local-global conjecture for scheduling with non-linear cost: Dominance properties

 \section{Dominance properties}

-The complexity status of the problem $1||\sum w_j C_j^\beta$ is open in the sense that neither polynomial time algorithms nor NP-hardness proofs are known.
+The complexity status of the problem $1||\sum w_j C_j^\beta$ is open for $\beta\neq1$ in the sense that neither polynomial time algorithms nor NP-hardness proofs are known.
 For $\beta=1$ the problem is polynomial, as has been shown by a simple exchange argument.
-When $i,j$ are adjacent jobs in a schedule, then the order $ij$ is preferred over $ji$ whenever $w_i/p_i > w_j/p_j$.
+When $i,j$ are adjacent jobs in a schedule, then the order $ij$ is preferred over $ji$ whenever $w_i/p_i > w_j/p_j$ and that is independent from all other jobs.
 In this case we denote this property by $i\prec_\ell j$.
 Assume for simplicity that all jobs $k$ have a distinct ratio $w_k/p_k$, which is called the \emph{Smith-ratio}.
 Under this condition $\prec_\ell$ defines a total order on the jobs, that leads to the unique optimal schedule.

-For general $\beta$ values, the situation is not so simple, as the effect of exchanging two adjacent jobs depends on their position in the schedule.
+For general $\beta$ values, the situation is not so simple, as in term of objective cost the effect of exchanging two adjacent jobs depends on their position in the schedule.
 So for two jobs $i,j$ none of $i\prec_\ell j, j\prec_\ell i$ might hold, which is precisely the difficulty of this scheduling problem.

-However it would be much more useful if for some jobs $i,j$ we knew that an optimal schedule always schedules $i$ before $j$, no matter if they are adjacent or not.
+However it would be much more useful if for some jobs $i,j$ we know that an optimal schedule always schedules $i$ before $j$, no matter if they are adjacent or not.
 This property is denoted by $i\prec_g j$.
-In this case the search space could be roughly divided by 2, which could help improving exhaustive search procedures.
-Section~\ref{sec:experimental} contains an experimental study on the impact of this information to the performance of some search procedure.
+Having many pairs of jobs with such a property could dramatically help in improving exhaustive search procedures to find an exact schedule.
+Section~\ref{sec:experimental} contains an experimental study on the impact of this information on the performance of some search procedure.

-Therefore in the past several attempts have been proposed to characterize the property $i\prec_g j$ as function of the job parameters $p_i,w_i,p_j,w_j$ and of $\beta$.
-Several sufficient conditions have been proposed, which however are also necessary only in some restricted cases.
+Therefore several attempts have been proposed to characterize the property $i\prec_g j$ as function of the job parameters $p_i,w_i,p_j,w_j$ and of $\beta$.
+Several sufficient conditions have been proposed, however they are either far from what is necessary, or are tight only in some very restricted cases~: